-Do you love playing in single day tournaments?
+Do you love playing DOUBLES in ONE day tournaments?

 Then the CPTC is for you!
 Still have Questions?
 CLICK HERE